CarTarL/CyberBrokers-assets/README.md

 ## Reminder
-The intellectual property rights for these assets beling to CyberBrokers and the individual NFT owners.
+The intellectual property rights for these assets belong to CyberBrokers and the individual NFT owners.

-These assets should not be used for commercial purposes without permission from CyberBrokers or the NFT owners.
+These assets **should not** be used for commercial purposes without permission from CyberBrokers or the NFT owners.

 ## Repository
 - nfts - the image files for all 10,001 NFTs in various formats